 My garden is never been without mint as it is all year round herb.
 I always love growing mint.
-In our family everyone loves mint for its fragrance and smell.
-As it is so refreshing, mint is used almost everyday in our food and drinks.
-We love to use mint in Biriyani, mint chutney, pulavs, vermicelli receipies, also in drinks like mint lemonade, mint lemon teas.
+In our family, everyone loves mint for its fragrance and smell.
+As it is so refreshing, mint is used almost every day in our food and drinks.
+We love to use mint in Biriyani, mint chutney, pulavs, vermicelli recipes, also in drinks like mint lemonade, mint lemon teas.
 So continue reading and grow your own fresh mint at home.

 THINGS TO DO

 If you are a beginner in gardening, just start from a mint.
 It is very easy to grow mint.
 Being that, mint adapts to a wide range of weather conditions, you can choose to grow mint in full shade, partial shade, full sun, moist areas.
 Mint grows very fast and makes a good companion to plants.
 So that, it can be grown along with other plants, or separately in pots, raised beds or ground.

 - Full / partial sunlight